Celso Delgado Jr. OTD, OTR/L, BCMH (he/him/his)

 Dr. Delgado is Board Certified in Mental Health by the American Occupation Therapy Association.
 He was elected and served in the Occupational Therapy Association of California (OTAC) Board of Directors from 2014-17.
 He was a 2017 recipient of OTAC’s Vision Award.
+He is a member of the Coalition of Occupational Therapy Advocates for Diversity.
 Since 2011, he has served as a faculty advisor for Troy Camp at USC.

 Doctorate of Occupational Therapy (OTD)